celsobessa/veritate-search/README-EN.md

 ## About Veritate Initiative

-Developed by [Celso Bessa](https://www.celsobessa.com.br) with infrastructure support from [WoWPerations](https://www.wowperations.com.br), this is an experimental project, a proof of concept for a Fact Check crawler, aggregator and API focused on Brazilian news andp politics.
-The project goals are:
+Developed by [Celso Bessa](https://www.celsobessa.com.br) with infrastructure support from [WoWPerations](https://www.wowperations.com.br), Veritate Initiative is an experimental project with the mission of strenghtening _fact checing_ in Brazil.
+Comprised by an [Crawler/Indexer](#crawler-indexer), [Public Index API](public-index-api) and **Fact Check** [Aggregator/Search](aggregator-search) for Brazilian news and politics.

-- Investigate, study and experiment with technologia, algorhythms, UX and design patters for improve algorhythm assisted journalism.
+- Research, experiment, develop and spread technologies, algorithms, design patterns and best practices for the improvement of digital journalism.
 - Improve access to high quality journalism
 - Instigate fact checking sharing and critical thinking against _fake news_
+- To offer tools for better decision making
 - Instigate critical thinking and informed decisions about politics and votes

-Initially, the project will be comprised by an Crawler/Indexer, Public Index API and Aggregator.

-> If you understand brazilian portuguese, thhere is a *[Wiki](https://github.com/celsobessa/veritate/wiki)* with more in-depth information
+You can learn more about the initiative in the official repository at **[GitHub](https://github.com/celsobessa/veritate/)**.

 ### Veritate Overview

 ![A Diagram with Veritate Inatiative Overview 0.1.0](images/veritate-overview-diagram-0.1.0.png)

+> If you understand brazilian portuguese, there is a *[Wiki](https://github.com/celsobessa/veritate/wiki)* with more in-depth information

 ### Crawler/Indexer